 Champaign County Christian Health Center is a not for profit health center founded in 2003.
 Our mission is to show and share the love of Jesus Christ to our neighbors of Champaign County by providing holistic, free, and quality health care services.

 Directions to Main Clinic:

-Actually located in the Community Resource Center of Presence Health
+Located in the Community Resource Center of OSF Heart of Mary Medical Center

 Corner of Wright St and Church St